-I wanted to share this refreshing cocktail with you, in the hopes that you’ll savor this warm weather with me.
+I’m sharing this refreshing cocktail in the hopes that you’ll savor this warm weather with me.
 Let’s sit on the patio and enjoy a cool cucumber drink.
 There’s still plenty of time for pumpkin spice everything.

 What is a gimlet, you ask?
-It’s like a martini, but with lime juice instead of vermouth.
+It’s like a martini, but with lime juice instead of vermouth and a splash of sweetener.
 This version has been my sipper of choice lately, which was inspired by an elderflower martini that I enjoyed with Tessa in Minneapolis.
 It’s made with cucumber-y Hendrick’s gin, St. Germain elderflower liqueur, fresh lime juice and cucumber.